Loris Karius: 2017–18 season

+2018 Champions League final

-Karius started for Liverpool against Real Madrid in the 2018 UEFA Champions League Final which Liverpool lost 3–1.
+Karius started for Liverpool against Real Madrid in the 2018 UEFA Champions League final, which his side lost 3–1.
 He was deemed at fault for two of the goals that Liverpool conceded, the first and third: the first when his throw was blocked by Karim Benzema and deflected into the net; the second when he mishandled Gareth Bale's 40-yard strike.

-After the match, he wept and tearfully apologised to Liverpool fans who remained in the stands.
+After the match, Karius wept and tearfully apologised to Liverpool fans who remained in the stands.
 He also stated that his mistakes "lost the team the final".
 After the match, Karius received online death threats, mainly on Twitter, which prompted Merseyside Police to launch an investigation.
 Five days later, Karius underwent an examination at Massachusetts General Hospital.
 Medics concluded he had suffered a concussion from an elbow to his head, reportedly from Sergio Ramos just minutes before his first mistake.
 Doctors, however, did not pinpoint the exact moment he was concussed.
 According to doctor Ross Zafonte, it was possible the concussion affected his performance.
 Later, on 6 July, at the start of pre season, Klopp stated that Karius was "100% influenced by his concussion", leading to his errors, with Klopp saying "We don't use it as an excuse, we use it as an explanation.
 For me, it's 100% the explanation [for his performance].
 He was influenced by that knock – that is 100%".

-2018–19 season
+Loans

-In July 2018, Liverpool broke the world transfer fee record for a goalkeeper when they signed Alisson Becker for an initial fee of €62.5 million (£56m), potentially rising to €72 million (£66.8 million) with performance-based bonuses.
+In July 2018, Liverpool broke the world transfer fee record for a goalkeeper when they signed Alisson for an initial fee of €62.5 million (£56 million), potentially rising to €72 million (£66.8 million) with performance-based bonuses.
 The signing effectively relegated Karius to a backup role.

-Loan to Beşiktaş

 On 25 August 2018, Karius joined Turkish club Beşiktaş on a two-year loan move.
 On 8 December 2018, he made several saves against Alanyaspor in a scoreless draw.
 In March 2019, he sought legal action against Beşiktaş for back payment of four months' wages which he alleged the club had failed to pay him.
 On 4 May 2020, Karius terminated his contract with the Turkish outfit due to continuing issues regarding unpaid wages and after completing the majority of the two years agreed.

-Loan to Union Berlin

-On 28 September 2020, Karius was loaned to German side Union Berlin for the 2020–21 season.
+On 28 September, Karius was loaned to German side Union Berlin for the 2020–21 season.
 On 22 December 2020, Karius made his debut in a 3–2 defeat against SC Paderborn in the German DFB Pokal.
-On 13 February 2021, he made his first start in the Bundesliga for Union Berlin in a goalless draw against Schalke.
+On 13 February 2021, he made his first start in the Bundesliga for Union Berlin in a goalless draw against Schalke 04.

-Return to Liverpool

 In July 2021, Karius returned to Liverpool.
 However, manager Jürgen Klopp stated in January 2022 that Karius would not be included in the squad; he made no further official appearances for the club until the end of his contract.
 It was confirmed in June that Karius would leave the club when his contract expired at the end of the month.